 • new customer attempting large transactions.

-• regular large cash deposits made into a remitter’s accounts by the same third party, who does not appear to be directly linked to the remittance business.
+• Regular large cash deposits are made into a remitter’s accounts by the same third party, who does not appear to be directly linked to the remittance business.

 4. Suspicious transactions